 The rest is history: news of the demonstration spread and the protests escalated on 17 June 1953.
 The government reacted helplessly and Soviet troops crushed the uprising within a few hours.

 The end of ornamentation

 Henselmann continued construction on Stalinallee until 1958, by which time De-Stalinisation was also beginning to affect architecture.
 The Stalin memorial was removed, and the avenue received its current name, Karl-Marx-Allee, in 1961.
 The “wedding-cake” style was considered outdated.
 For the second construction phase between Strausberger Platz and Alexanderplatz, the authorities decided on a complete shift in building policy.
-Cultural buildings such as the Kosmos and International cinemas and the Café Moskau were built in a functional style using industrial pre-production based on prefabricated residential building types.
+Cultural buildings such as the Kosmos and Kino International and the Café Moskau were built in a functional style using industrial pre-production based on prefabricated residential building types.

 The flats in the former Stalinallee were still in demand, but deterioration soon set in.
 They became less comfortable, water pipes rusted, windows became draughty and roofs leaked.
 They had been put up too fast using poor quality materials in the rush to create a grand boulevard.
 Even in the 1950s, ceramic tiles were starting to come loose from the outer façade.
 By 1989, half of them had fallen off, leaving bare masonry behind, some of which the municipal housing authority concealed with temporary plastic panels.